Quilting Tools Include Tobacco for Pouncing

 What makes quilting so fascinating and addictive is the improvement and development of quilting tools and quilting techniques.
-And in the absence of technology creative minds can make do with whatever is at hand.

 For now it is sufficient to say that your skill at making accurate seam allowances is absolutely necessary.